DiemNewsAndTalks/Diem-News-And-Talks/Whitepaper-v0.1.md

 Needs to include a roadmap, timeline, and the dynamics of how to work an efficient execution model the proposed business, goals and objectives....

+This part of the Libra News And Talks whitepaper v0.1 documentation is allocated to definition of the development of the platforms opertations.
+By means of building a decentralised social news service, the platform must be able to offer multiple services that inform and substitute the knowledge of its general user base.
+This is going to be acheived by developing the key features below to ensure that suffcient information is provided to all of the platforms users.

-Focusing on The Libra Blockchain specifically, Libra News and Talks is one of the only news platforms with a focus on Stable Crypto Tokens and Central Bank Digital Currencies all under one roof.
+######- *Focusing on The Libra Blockchain specifically, Libra News and Talks is one of the only news platforms with a focus on Stable Crypto Tokens and Central Bank Digital Currencies all under one roof.*

 The project is being developed to take to market with the following key features: